openmpf/openmpf.github.io/docs/docs/Markup-Guide.md

     - System property: `markup.video.vp9.crf`
     - Default value: `31`
     - The CRF value can be from 0-63.
 Lower values mean better quality.
 Recommended values range from 15-35, with 31 being recommended for 1080p HD video.
 This property is only used if generating VP9-encoded `.webm` files
+- `MARKUP_ANIMATION_ENABLED`
+    - System property: `markup.video.animation.enabled`
+    - Default value: `true`
+    - If true, draw bounding boxes to fill in the gaps between detections in each track.
+Interpolate size and position.

 # Video Markup Icons